Sri Lankan media code threatens free speech - rights group

-The code calls for censorship of material affecting foreign relations, promoting "anti-national" attitudes or undermining the integrity of the executive, judiciary and legislative branches of the state.
+The code cals for censorship of material affecting foreign relations, promoting "anti-national" attitudes or undermining the integrity of the executive, judiciary and legislative branches of the state.

 The HRW said the proposals were part of a sustained campaign to control the media and curtail dissent.